Skip to main content

 To set up new connections to data sources like your PLC, use the Data Sources Tree.

 With the HMI Data Tree, you can create and customize the ideal data structure for your HMI's needs.
 Think of it as your View Model.
-You can import variables or parts of the Data Source Tree using drag and drop.
+You import variables or parts of the Data Source Tree using drag and drop.

 The Properties Panel displays the settings of the currently selected connection, variable, or object.

-3. The Style View
+3. The HMI Users View

 Ready To Start Engineering HMIs?